azaz100/Asthma-Attack-Prediction-Model-A-Data-Driven-Approach-Using-SMOTE-and-Explainable-AI-/README.md

 ![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)

-This repository contains the code and resources for the research project **"Asthma Attack Prediction Model: A Data-Driven Approach Using SMOTE and Explainable AI"**.
-This work was presented at the **16th International IEEE Conference on Computing, Communication and Networking Technologies (ICCCNT) 2025**.
+This repository contains the code for the project **"Asthma Attack Prediction Model: A Data-Driven Approach Using SMOTE and Explainable AI"**.

 The project focuses on developing a highly accurate machine learning model to predict asthma attacks by analyzing a combination of patient health data, demographic information, and environmental triggers.
 A key innovation is the integration of Explainable AI (XAI) techniques to ensure the model's predictions are transparent and interpretable for clinical use.

 ---